Silesian Voivodeship · Southern Poland

 Thermal Baths

 Aquapark Bielsko-Biała is just 10 minutes away.
-For a more indulgent soak, Termy Cieszyńskie in Ustroń (45 min) offers natural thermal pools and spa treatments.
+For a more luxurious spa experience, Uzdrowisko Ustroń (30 min) offers natural brine pools and therapeutic treatments.

 Travelling with Family